CI-Craftsman/Documentation/docs/installation.md

 Next, install the package with composer:

-	composer require dsv/craftsman
+	composer require craftsman/cli

 Install the environment variables:

-    cp path/to/vendor/craftsman/utilis/.env.example .env
+    cp path/to/vendor/craftsman/utils/.env.example .env

 If you configure the bin directory you can run the command like this:

     php bin/craftsman

-If you don't, this package should be listed as a vendor binary:
+If you don't, Craftsman should be listed as a vendor binary:

     php path/to/vendor/bin/craftsman